 Pupils in Year 8 had the opportunity to hear an extended interview with Marcus Rashford about his book ‘You are a Champion’ and take part in some of the activities he suggested.

 This year, we are hoping to launch the Rose Forde lecture series.
 KS4 students and members of our school community will be invited to attend termly lectures from across a wide range of topics.
 More details to follow.

 We are always looking for ways to raise the profile of reading for pleasure and we take part in a number of reading schemes that help us to do this.

 For the last two years, all of our Year 7 and 8 students have been able to be a part of Book Buzz organised by the Book Trust.
 All students get to choose one book from an impressive range of titles and genres (17 books to choose from in 2021) and then receive their own copy of a brand new book.
 Pupils have really enjoyed finding out about book types, hearing them described by their authors and making their choice.

 Following on from Book Buzz and to give our pupils the challenge of reading a classic text, our Year 9 pupils are all bought a Classic book.
 They are allowed to choose from a wide selection of Classics and Children’s Classics.
 Pupils have enjoyed finding out about some of the literary canon, as well as challenging themselves to read something a little different.

 In association with the Book Trust, Readathon supports the charity Read for Good who go into hospitals and ensure that children in hospitals have a range of brand new books to choose from – and someone to read with them.
-Last year, our Year 7s threw themselves into the challenge of collectively reading for 50,000 minutes and raised over £330 for this worthy cause.
+Recently, our Year 7s threw themselves into the challenge of collectively reading for 50,000 minutes and raised over £330 for this worthy cause.